sethrj/celeritas/doc/main/overview.rst

 See :ref:`api_stepping` for implementation details on the ordering of actions and the status of a track slot during iteration.

+Kernel actions in Celeritas are sorted using an ActionOrder enumeration (see :ref:`api_stepping`).

+.. todo:: Add kernel order and launch diagram

 GPU usage
 =========